While I waited, my pain got worse and unbeknown to me my spine started to fuse, and irreversible damage was caused.

 UCB (www.ucbpharma.co.uk) is a global biopharmaceutical company focused on the discovery and development of innovative medicines and solutions to transform the lives of people living with severe diseases.

-The Gold Standard Time to Diagnosis programme is funded by UCB as sponsor of the project.
-UCB is a non-voting member of the project board and has no editorial control over the content or output of the programme.
+The Gold Standard Time to Diagnosis programme is funded by UCB a sponsor of the project.
+UCB has no editorial control over the content or output of the programme.